rsolorio/SoloPlayerH/README.md

 ### Tag Mapping
 You can configure how the tag information is retrieved and where it will be stored.

+### Album Art Color Palette
+The application gets a list of dominant colors for each album art, and you can customize the player view using this color palette.

 ### And More...
 - 0-5 rating mechanism
 - Favorites